 The final component of most trip planning is selecting a rental car.
 You may find that travelers visit your site repeatedly as they examine airports, hotels, and destinations to see what’s available and how offers stack up.
-Therefore, you’ll need to ensure your car rental agency’s digital marketing strategy includes great content and has a plan in place to retarget the people who have already engaged with your business but have not yet secured a reservation.
+Therefore, you’ll need to ensure your car rental agency’s digital marketing strategy includes great content and has a plan in place to retarget the prospective customers who have already engaged with your business but have not yet secured a reservation.

 Strategizing Digital Marketing for the Tourism Industry Effectively

 Owners of tourism and hospitality businesses must put themselves in the mindset of today’s tech-savvy travelers to get ahead.
 But, again, marketing in this industry is a process.
 Consumers reach out to your business repeatedly and often on their mobile devices.
 So, no matter which branch you’re in, you’ll need a strategy that boosts your online engagement and encourages repeat contacts, helps ensure your brand is memorable, and keeps you top of mind.
 It’s also worth noting that 85 percent of leisure travelers wait to decide what activities they’ll partake in until after they arrive at their destination, per Google research.
 So not only do you want to be the one they connect with in the weeks and months before their trip, but you’ll also want to be the one who helps them get their bearings upon arrival.

 Tourism & Hospitality Digital Marketing Strategies

 Creating repeat engagements and nurturing relationships is one of my greatest passions.
 To achieve this and grow businesses, I draw on a variety of digital marketing strategies that a traditional marketing agency might use.
 However, because I’m an independent business and digital marketing consultant, I apply my own proprietary techniques to improve success rates even more.
 A few elements found in my digital marketing strategies for the tourism and hospitality industries.

 Digital Marketing for Travel, Hospitality, and Tourism